-- Environmental education tours include the following activities:
+- The Environmental Education Tour CUA includes the following activities:

 - Road-based tours in which certified guides lead groups in educational and interpretive tours throughout the park, including stops at services, pullouts, developed areas, and boardwalks.
-Road-based tours allow for photography opportunities that do not include instruction.
+Road-based tours allow for photography opportunities that do not include photography instruction.
 Workshops where instruction is given requires a Painting and Photography Workshop CUA.
-Portrait or wedding photography is not covered under this CUA and requires either a wedding permit or a Wedding and Portrait Photography CUA.
+Portrait and wedding photography is not covered under this CUA and requires a Wedding and Portrait Photography CUA.

-- Day hiking tours which include guided and interpretive day hiking tours on trails throughout Yellowstone that are longer than ½ mile.
+- Day hiking tours include guided and interpretive day hiking tours on trails throughout Yellowstone that are longer than ½ mile.
 CUA holders are encouraged to stay on designated trails.
 Specific areas may be closed to off-trail travel if impacts are noted.
 The guide for any day hiking trip within the park must have a basic knowledge of map reading and have a topographic map for the area of their hike.
-It is recommended the guide have a compass and knowledge of compass use.
-If hiking on park trails, each guide must carry a minimum of one can of bear spray.
+It is recommended that the guide have a compass and knowledge of compass use.
+Each guide must carry a minimum of one can of bear spray at all times and be trained in its use.
 Bear spray for clients is recommended.

-- Step-on guide service which is defined as a guide who rides in a visitor’s vehicle or tour bus and acts as a guide for sightseeing tours.
-It is the guide’s responsibility to check the clients’ proof of auto liability insurance before the trip.
+- Step-on guide service is defined as a guide who rides in a visitor’s vehicle, tour bus, or other commercial vehicle and acts as a guide for sightseeing tours.
+It is the CUA holder’s responsibility to check the clients’ proof of auto liability insurance before the trip.

-- CUA holders conducting day hiking trips more than 1/2 mile from the road are limited to three groups per day, with no group exceeding 15 people.
-Each group must be dispersed a minimum of 60 minutes apart and groups may not congregate on trails or at a destination.
+- In order to minimize impacts on natural resources, CUA holders conducting day hiking trips more than 1/2 mile from the road are limited to three groups per day, with no group exceeding 15 people.
+Groups should be dispersed and may not congregate on trails or at a destination.

 - Guides must meet one of the requirements listed below in order to be considered a qualified guide under this activity and be issued a guide card to provide tours within Yellowstone:

-- Attend one Resource Education Training given by Yellowstone National Park in the spring, watch a recording of the current year’s Resource Education Training, or provide an outline of your Yellowstone specific training given to employees, and
+- Attend one Resource Education Training given by Yellowstone National Park in the spring, watch a recording of the most recent Resource Education Training, or provide an outline of your Yellowstone specific training given to employees, and

 - Complete and pass a test regarding Yellowstone National Park’s natural and cultural resources, as well as park regulations.
-All answers can be located in the Resource Guide Book located on the Resources for Commercial Guides page.
-The test is available at: Link will be provided when available.
+All answers can be located in the Yellowstone National Park Resource and Issues Book located on the Resources for Commercial Guides page.
+The test is available at: Yellowstone Environmental Education Guide Test.

-- Guides are encouraged to stay on designated trails to minimize impacts to resources.
+- Guides are encouraged to stay on designated trails, avoid using social trails, and avoid creating new social trails to reduce impacts to resources.

-- Interpretive road-based tours and photography tours may occupy the parking lots or vehicle pull-outs in Hayden Valley and Lamar Valley for a maximum of 2 hours.
+- Road-based tours and photography tours may occupy the parking areas or vehicle pull-outs in Hayden Valley and Lamar Valley for a maximum of 2 hours.

-- Slow moving vehicles must use roadside pull-outs and parking areas to allow free flow of other traffic.
+- Impeding traffic or causing unnecessary delays in traffic is prohibited.
+Slow moving vehicles must use roadside pull-outs and parking areas to allow free flow of other traffic.
 Vehicles may not stop in the roadway to allow clients to take pictures of animals or load and unload passengers.